 The Cyrus and Myrtle Katzen Arts Center brings all the visual and performing arts programs at American University into one 130,000 square foot space.
 Designed to foster interdisciplinary collaboration in the arts, the new center provides state-of-the-art instructional, exhibition, and performance space.
 The facilities in the Katzen Arts Center used by the Audio Technology Program consist of the Abramson Recital Hall, the Studio Theater, and two shared classrooms, Katzen 135 and Katzen 210.

-The studio theater provides a black box configuration for students to set up lighting sets, and audio and experiment with production techniques.
-Current projects utilizing the studio theater include the recording of dramatic monologues by theater students for the inclusion on portfolio DVDs made by audio technology students.
+The studio theater provides a Black Box configuration for students to set up lighting sets, and audio and experiment with production techniques.